mavwatts/Mavrick-Watts-Portfolio-Site/README.md

 * Font Awesome
 * Google Fonts
+* Bootstrap 5

 ## Notes
-### For this project I focused on making a portfolio site that incorporated web projects I have done along with give a little more insight as to who I am.
+### For this project I focused on making a portfolio site that incorporated web projects I have completed along with my background.